Diarrhea/Runny Stools in Dogs: Why Is My Dog’s Poop Runny?

 If your dog continues to have diarrhea for longer than a day or two, you need to see a vet.
 I would not wait any longer than that.

-Just once we waited longer, only to regret it.
+Just once, we waited longer, only to regret it.
 With her IBD, Jasmine had diarrhea fairly often.
-She was typically put on metronidazole, which is an antibiotic but also decreases inflammation in the gut.
-Every now and then Jasmine’s diarrhea would resolve on its own.
-Hoping that it might do that and try to avoid yet another course of antibiotics, we decided to wait a second day to see if things improve.
-By then end of the day she had blood in her diarrhea.
+She was typically put on metronidazole, an antibiotic that also decreases inflammation in the gut.
+Now and then, Jasmine’s diarrhea would resolve on its own.
+Hoping it might do that and try to avoid yet another course of antibiotics, we decided to wait a second day to see if things improve.
+By the end of the day, she had blood in her diarrhea.

 Large or small intestinal diarrhea?

 Small intestinal diarrhea tends to be the worse of the two.
 The main job of the small intestine is digestion and nutrient and fluid absorption.
-When it’s not working properly, it not only results in diarrhea but dogs may also not be getting the nutrition they need.
+When it’s not working properly, it not only results in diarrhea, but dogs may also not be getting the nutrition they need.
+This can lead to a dog who feels unwell and may quickly lose weight.

 Common causes of small intestinal diarrhea can be quite scary, including parvovirus.
 Other possibilities include other viral infections, parasites, bacterial or fungal infections, poisoning, an abrupt deficiency in glucocorticoids (Addison’s disease), pancreatic disease, garbage gut, inflammatory bowel disease, cancers, systemic disease (e.g., liver or kidney failure), and hemorrhagic gastroenteritis.

-When dogs have conditions that affect both the large and small intestine, a combination of symptoms can be seen.
+When dogs have conditions that affect both the large and small intestines, a combination of symptoms can be seen.

 When to see a vet

 If the cause is a garbage gut, your dog’s diarrhea might resolve on its own once the offensive matter leaves the system.
-You should see a vet when the stool doesn’t improve after 24 hours.
+However, you should see a vet when the stool doesn’t improve after 24 hours or if there are any other symptoms.

 Trying to treat diarrhea without understanding the cause behind it is often counterproductive and can be dangerous.